Funds

 Criminal threshold tightened: The disqualifying criminal threshold drops from a 5-year sentence to 3 years.

-New civic knowledge test: Applicants will be required to pass a test covering Portuguese culture, history, institutions, and constitutional values — in addition to the existing A2-level language requirement.
+New civic knowledge test: Applicants will be required to pass a test covering Portuguese culture, history, institutions, and constitutional values — in addition to the existing A2-level (CIPLE) language requirement.

 What This Means for Golden Visa and Residence Permit Holders